Digital Nomad Life in Taiwan

 What do people find most challenging about the culture in Taiwan?

 "Expats in Taiwan often find the language barrier to be one of the most challenging aspects of the local culture.
 Additionally, the cultural norms and expectations can be difficult to navigate, as they are often quite different from those of other countries.
 Furthermore, the Taiwanese concept of 'saving face' can be difficult to understand and adhere to, as it involves avoiding embarrassment or shame in social situations.
-Finally, the Taiwanese concept of 'guanxi' (connections and relationships) can be difficult for expats to understand and take part in, as it is an integral part of the local culture," remarked one foreigner who made the move to Taiwan.
+Finally, the Taiwanese concept of 'guanxi' (connections and relationships) can be difficult for expats to understand and take part in, as it is an integral part of the local culture," said one expat who made the move to Taiwan.

 "Although language continues to be a great challenge (Chinese is NOTHING like Germanic or Romance languages in any way), far more frustrating are the clueless, selfish, inconsiderate drivers who lack what I consider basic driving sense.
-After seven years it's still an almost daily source of irritation and frustration," explained one person living in Taoyuan, Taiwan.
+After seven years it's still an almost daily source of irritation and frustration," explained one foreigner living in Taoyuan, Taiwan.

 What residency documents or visas did I need if I will be in Taiwan for a while?